jmtd/wadc/readme.txt

 "Run / Save / Save Wad / BSP/ DOOM" as above, but now also runs the nodebuilder on it, and then your favourite doom port.
-You can set which bsp / doom port you want to use and where they are located by modifying "wadc.cfg" in the src dir.
+You can set which bsp / doom port you want to use and where they are located by modifying "wadc.cfg", (see "configuration file").
-(this option doesn't always work well depending on which JDK is used, alternatively use a batch file such as the launchdoom.bat provided)

 The Language